When Is Therapy Inappropriate After Trauma?

 - Reconnect to resources.
 Survivors often are not aware of their resources in times of crisis and need support in connecting to them, whether internal, personal, family, friends, communities, or services.
 It’s important to do this in ways that foster self-efficacy and a sense of control, connection and power, despite the limitations of the crisis situation.

-Psychological first aid is the first line of response from the time a crisis takes place until 2-6 months thereafter, depending on the situation.
+Psychological first aid is the first line of response from the time a crisis takes place until two to six months thereafter, depending on the situation.
 The next stage after PFA is psychosocial support, usually in a timeframe of up to two years after the crisis.

 What is Psychosocial Support?